macro-dadt/ezkanji/Pods/GRDB.swift/README.md

 ## Carthage

-Carthage does not support the variety of frameworks built by GRDB (standard SQLite, custom SQLite, SQLCipher).

-Any pull request that has the `make test_CarthageBuild` command successfully complete will be greatly appreciated, though.
-Bring your local Xcode guru!
+Carthage can build GRDB frameworks, but it can also inexplicably fail.
+This installation method is thus *unsupported*.

+If you decide to use Carthage despite this warning, and get any Carthage-related error, please open an issue in the [Carthage repo](https://github.com/Carthage/Carthage/issues), ask [Stack Overflow](http://stackoverflow.com), summon your local Xcode guru, or submit a pull request that has the `make test_CarthageBuild` command succeed 100% of the time (one time is not enough).
+See [#262](https://github.com/groue/GRDB.swift/pull/262) for more information.

 ## Manually

-1. [Download](https://github.com/groue/GRDB.swift/releases/tag/v1.3.0) a copy of GRDB.swift, or clone its repository and make sure you use the latest tagged version with the `git checkout v1.3.0` command.
+1. [Download](https://github.com/groue/GRDB.swift/releases/tag/v2.4.0) a copy of GRDB, or clone its repository and make sure you use the latest tagged version with the `git checkout v2.4.0` command.

 2. Embed the `GRDB.xcodeproj` project in your own project.

 3. Add the `GRDBOSX`, `GRDBiOS`, or `GRDBWatchOS` target in the **Target Dependencies** section of the **Build Phases** tab of your application target (extension target for WatchOS).

 4. Add the `GRDB.framework` from the targetted platform to the **Embedded Binaries** section of the **General**  tab of your application target (extension target for WatchOS).

-5. (WatchOS only).
-Add `libsqlite3.tbd` to the **Linked Frameworks and Libraries** section of the **General** tab of your extension target.

 See [GRDBDemoiOS](DemoApps/GRDBDemoiOS/GRDBDemoiOS) for an example of such integration.